-How to get your own UPC number: The missing link to creating an
+How to get a UPC code for Amazon: The missing link to creating a product page, and adding a product to Amazon’s catalog

-There was one crucial detail I left out: How to buy your own barcode.
+There was one crucial detail I left out that article: How to buy your own barcode, aka UPC code.

-When you’re creating your product page, at the bottom of the “Vital Info” tab, there is a field marked “ISBN Number or… UPC:”
+When you’re creating your product page, at the bottom of the “Vital Info” tab, you’ll see a field marked “ISBN Number or… UPC:”

 - Many self-published books.